Soil testing through MSU Extension

-After a three-month break, Michigan State University Extension is pleased to announce the launch of a new soil testing program for Michigan residents made possible through a partnership with A&L Great Lakes Laboratories, Inc. (A&L).
-Home gardeners and commercial clients may once again purchase soil sample bags and mailers through MSU Extension and receive recommendations directly from MSU Extension.
-A&L will analyze soil samples and send results to MSU Extension.
-MSU Extension staff will generate MSU recommendations and send those directly to the client.
+Commercial soil sample bags and home lawn and garden mailers are available for purchase from MSU Extension.
+A&L Great Lakes Laboratories, Inc. (A&L), analyzes the soil samples and sends the data to MSU Extension.
+MSU Extension staff then generate MSU recommendations and send those directly to the client.
 All MSU recommendations utilize the latest research and follow state laws and guidelines, including Generally Accepted Agricultural Management Practices (GAAMPs), enabling farms to stay within the provisions of the Michigan Right to Farm Act.

 Which test do I need?